informalsystems/sovereign-ibc/docs/architecture/adr-001-transfer-module-implementation.md

 This ADR outlines the implementation of the ICS-20 transfer module within the Sovereign SDK system using the `ibc-rs` library.

-To integrate the ICS-20 implementation from `ibc-rs` into the Sovereign SDK, particularly to implement the consumer traits of `ibc-rs`, we established a module struct.
+we established a module struct to integrate the ICS-20 implementation from `ibc-rs` into the Sovereign SDK, particularly to implement the consumer traits of `ibc-rs`.
 This struct's primary role is to provide keys for accessing storage to get/set IBC relevant states.
 We named this struct `IbcTransfer`, residing within its own standalone crate called `sov-ibc-transfer`.
 It is annotated with the `ModuleInfo` derive, which registers `IbcTransfer` as a module within the Sovereign SDK system.

 It's important to note that the `IbcTransfer` module was developed independently from `Ibc`.
 In the context of Sovereign SDK, each struct implementing